-If the current processed packet satisfies the selection criteria of a rule, then the action specified by that rule is carried out.
+If the currently processed packet satisfies the selection criteria of a rule, then the action specified by that rule is carried out.

-The actions can be: ignore the packet, accept the packet, reject the packet, or pass the packet on to other rules for more processing.
+The actions can be: accept, reject, ignore the packet, or pass the packet on to other rules for more processing.

 Any network connection between two hosts is a combination of a source IP address, source port, destination IP address, and destination port.
 Iptables can use these values to filter traffic coming in and out of hosts and something more which is the protocol type.